FunnyWolf/Viper/docs/en/module/Execution_UserExecution_DirectConnectReverseHTTPS.md

-# Reverse_https Direct Connection Anti-detection
+# Direct Connect Reverse HTTPS Payload Generation

-# Main Functions
+Generates an antivirus-evasion exe file and its source code.

-Generate anti-detection EXE
+# Operation Method

-# Operation Methods
++ Create a new reverse_https listener
-+ Create a new reverse_https listener.
++ Open the module, select the corresponding https listener
-+ Open the module and select the corresponding https listener.
++ After running the module, a zip file will be generated in `File Management`, containing the antivirus-evasion exe payload and corresponding C++ code
-+ After running the module, a zip file will be generated in "File Management", which contains the anti-detection EXE payload and the corresponding C++ code.
++ You can customize and compile the source code using Visual Studio

-# Note
+# Notes

 + Can bypass Windows Defender (20210611)